Bill Clark photographed this big bank of fog recently - it does look like a mountain range out over the Pacific Ocean.

-Thanks to Harm and Jim for allowing me to share their photos with you here.
+Thanks to Tricia for allowing me to share her photos with you here.

-Thanks to Esther for allowing me to share her photo with you here.
+Thanks to Mary Sue for allowing me to share her photos with you here.

 We have had a lot of fog on the coast this past week.
 It does clear in the afternoon, but soon returns.
 This is why some people call August by the name "Fogust."